 For example, with BeeWits, you can take a website checklist and get it right into your project

 Recommendation: If you want your choice to perfectly suit your needs, you should go for a service which caters specifically to the needs of your niche.

 3. Does the project management tool address my pain points?

 You don’t really need any project management “tools”.
 You don’t need features.
 You don’t need snazzy interfaces.
 You don’t really any of that and all that comes with the fancy software you’re thinking of getting.

-What you really need is something which addresses your pain points.
+What you really need is something that addresses your pain points.

 The problems you and your organization are facing.

-Now, finding a tool which is able to cater for ALL your problems might be a bit challenging as we said above.
-That’s unless you actually go for a custom built-tool, which of course is going to be hugely expensive.
+Now, finding a tool that is able to cater to ALL your problems might be a bit challenging as we said above.
+That’s unless you actually go for a custom-built tool, which of course is going to be hugely expensive.